 Here are some critical questions doctors may ask:

-It’s helpful for doctors to understand psychological and social factors in the patient’s life, such as dementia, depression, isolation, and income status.
+It’s helpful for doctors to understand psychological and social factors in the patient’s life, such as dementia, depression, social isolation, and income status.
 Keeping a detailed record of all prescription and over-the-counter medications could also be useful to doctors and is a safe practice in general.

 It’s common for senior residents in assisted living to have their weight and vitals checked monthly.
 If weight loss is a concern when the resident moves in, staff will likely check their weight weekly or more.
-Staff at assisted living communities tend to develop close relationships with residents, so drastic changes in weight or eating habits are unlikely to go unnoticed.
+Staff at assisted living communities tend to develop close relationships with residents, so it is unlikely for drastic changes in weight or eating habits to go unnoticed.

-McMinn, J. Investigation and management of unintentional weight loss in older adults.
 British Medical Journal.
-2011: https://www.bmj.com/content/342/bmj.d1732
+“Investigation and management of unintentional weight loss in older adults.”